HackYourFuture-CPH/react-native/week1/lesson-plan.md

 # Lesson Plan - Hello, world (and more) in React Native

-- Hello, world in React Native
+- Hello world in React Native
 - A general overview of React Native
 - An overview of Expo
 - React for mobile